homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 Desired position of the Left-Right flaps when swing is switched off or the swing directions setting is Up-Down only.

 * `exposeOutdoorUnit` (boolean):
 When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
 This can be used for monitoring or automation purposes.
+Note: It may be required for the device to be turned on to retrieve the current temperature from the outdoor unit.

 * `minHeatingTemperature` (integer):
 The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. You can use this setting to adjust the minimum value.
 Leave it empty to use the default value.